How can OT assist with mental health, autism or those experiencing sensory issues?

 Exploration of motivational factors influencing the individual’s engagement in activities and occupations.

-Lastly, our OT will consolidate an assessment summary, complete with tailored recommendations, whether it’s for mental health support, autism OT, or ot sensory interventions, and present these back to you for consideration.
-Depending on your preferences, we can then progress to the treatment phase.
+Lastly, our OT will consolidate an assessment summary, complete with tailored recommendations, whether it’s for mental health OT, autism OT, or sensory processing OT interventions – and present these back to you for consideration.
+Based in Adelaide, our team provides ongoing support and can progress with the treatment phase according to your preferences and goals.

 Our commitment to you